 Why don’t most people know the secrets I learned?

-How can it be that we live in a prosperous country, where our children have the opportunity to receive education, unemployment rates are at a 17 year low, minimum wages are going up, and yet so many of us are living paycheck to paycheck or feeling smothered by debt?
+How can it be that we live in a prosperous country, where our children have the opportunity to receive education, unemployment rates are at a 17 year low, minimum wages are going up, and yet so many of us are living paycheck to paycheck or feel smothered by debt?

 It’s not most people’s fault they get into this situation.
 The fact is that most schools don’t teach financial education.
 There is no curriculum to tell people their options on how to budget and manage money.

 But there’s plenty of information on how much you can borrow and spend.